UFGraphFR: Graph Federation Recommendation System based on User Text description features: Experiment

 \textbf{TinyBERT-L6,TinyBERT}\cite{reimers-2019-sentence-bert} This is a sentence-transformers model: It maps sentences \& paragraphs to a 768 dimensional dense vector space and can be used for tasks like clustering or semantic search. \end{itemize}

 The experimental results are shown in Table \ref{plmmodel_performance}.
-It shows the performance comparison of different Pre trained Language Models (PLMs) on recommendation tasks, with evaluation metrics of HR@10 (Hit Rate) and NDCG@10 (Normalized Discounted Cumulative Gain).
+It shows the performance comparison of different PLMs on recommendation tasks, with evaluation metrics of HR@10 (Hit Rate) and NDCG@10 (Normalized Discounted Cumulative Gain).

-The experimental results indicate that all PLMs are HR@10 And NDCG@10 The two indicators are superior to the baseline model GPFedRec, indicating that the graph structure constructed through user text features has significant advantages in federated recommendation.
+The experimental results indicate that all PLMs are HR@10 and NDCG@10 the two indicators are superior to the baseline model GPFedRec, indicating that the graph structure constructed through user text features has significant advantages in federated recommendation.
 Among all models, TinyBERT performs the best (HR@10 : 76.35, NDCG@10 : 47.36), demonstrating its powerful semantic modeling ability and competitive advantage in lightweight models.